 With size playing such an important factor, budget-conscious homeowners will no doubt want to keep their new garage as small as possible, but keep in mind that there’s more to consider than simply how many vehicles you own.

-That pickup truck may be your only vehicle, but it’s going to take more space than your average saloon car, meaning your needs will be closer to a two, or even three-car garage than a one-vehicle space.
+That pickup truck may be your only vehicle, but it’s going to take more garage space than your average saloon car, meaning your needs will be closer to a two, or even three-car garage than a one-vehicle garage.

-An attached garage usually works out cheaper than building a detached garage unless you have to make major changes to your home’s structure.
+Attached garage cost is usually lower than detached garage cost unless you have to make major changes to your home’s structure.

 One of the biggest options to consider when building a new garage is whether you attach one as an extension to your existing property or build a completely brand new building from the ground up, but which one works out better for your budget?